 “Mapping JFK's 1960 Campaign” uses Google Maps to follow John F. Kennedy’s Presidential campaign trail.
 If JFK visited your town during his campaign, you can share your stories, photos, and memorabilia by pinning them to our site.

 Volunteer-created transcripts of selected John F. Kennedy speeches covering his entire political career, with links to any related digitized archival materials.

 Transcriptions of John F. Kennedy’s Presidential press conferences, with links to stream or download audio recordings for each conference.

-Links to digitized documents related to each of the 272 National Security Action Memoranda issued by John F. Kennedy or his National Security Adviser, McGeorge Bundy.
+Links to digitized folders of documents on each of the 272 National Security Action Memoranda issued by John F. Kennedy or his National Security Adviser, McGeorge Bundy.

 National Archives and Records Administration summaries of each of the 214 Executive Orders issued by John F. Kennedy, organized by year.